“Thank You, Sarah: The Woman Who Saved Thanksgiving” by Laurie Halse Anderson; illustrated by Matt Faulkner

 Maybe this Thanksgiving is the time to put divisions aside as families gather and group around a table and remember that, as we gather, we are also a larger family of 330 million people that face the future, as Sarah Hale did – with boldness and bravery and belief in the future of this nation.

-“Thank You, Sarah: The Woman Who Saved Thanksgiving” by Laurie Halse Anderson, with illustrations by Matt Faulkner, is the perfect picture book accompaniment to the turkey, yams and stuffing gracing your table this Thanksgiving- and just as satisfying!
+“Thank You, Sarah: The Woman Who Saved Thanksgiving” by Laurie Halse Anderson, with illustrations by Matt Faulkner is the perfect picture book accompaniment to the turkey, yams and stuffing gracing your table this Thanksgiving- and just maybe, even for young readers, just as satisfying!